Two distinct regulatory frameworks

 Check both regimes

 Most large organisations should assess qualification under both ESOS and SECR.
-Thresholds operate independently and group aggregation rules differ between the schemes.

 Timeline coordination